0dataapp/1click-proof/README.md

 ---

-A more complex method is:
+A more complex method is to manually set the persistent directories:

 1. navigate to "Apps" → "Create A New App".
 2. check the box for "Has Persistent Data", name your app as `oneclick-proof` or something else, and then click "Create New App".